LPology/Simple-Ajax-Uploader/README.md

 <strong>2.
 Multiple file uploading</strong> - Allow multiple, concurrent file uploads.
 Progress bars are dynamically created with each upload.

-Below are examples of how to implement both methods.
-Additional information is included in the comments.

 #### Method 1: Single file (one at a time) uploading  ####

 This method uses static, on-page elements for the progress bar: